seldon-code/pyseldonlib/docs/index.rst

 The DeGroot model is a model of social influence.
 It describes how agents in a network can reach a consensus by updating their opinions based on the opinions of their neighbors.
 The DeGroot model is a simple model of social influence that has been studied extensively in the literature.
 It is used to model a wide range of social phenomena, such as the spread of information, the formation of opinions, and the emergence of social norms.

 And here is the example of reaching consensus in a network using the DeGroot model.
 We will create a network of 20 agents with random opinions and random connections between them.
-We will then conduct the simulation. as can be seen in the notebook file [here](./examples/ouput_20_agents_10_connections_each/degrootmodel.ipynb).
+We will then conduct the simulation.

 Initial opinions of the agents in the network in the range of [0,1] are shown below: